Non Electric Car Air Purifier : A Complete Solution For Indoor Air Pollution

 ⚙️ Filter Synergy Summary

-Filter Material Main Function Removable Gas Categories
+| Filter Material | Main Function | Removable Gas Categories |

-HEPA Filter Particle filtration (PM2.5, dust, pollen) No direct gas removal; must be combined with gas adsorber
+| APHEPA Filter | Air Filtration Cover | No direct gas removal; must be combined with gas adsorber and main medium for airflow |

-Activated Alumina (AA) Acidic / HF-type gas adsorption HF, PFAS, HCl, acid vapors
+| Impregnated Activated Alumina (AA) | Acidic / HF-type gas adsorption | Check The Above Table |

-Zeolites 3A / 4A / 5A / 13X Size-selective molecular sieving TVOCs, NH₃, CH₄, CO₂, moisture control
+| Impregnated Activated Natural Zeolites & Impregnated Activated 3A / 4A / 5A / 13X | Size-selective molecular sieving | Check The Above Table |

-Best Multi-Layer Combination for Car Purifier (Practical Setup)
+✅ Best Multi-Layer Combination for Car Purifier (Practical Setup)

-👉 This combination can remove PFAS / Plasticizer Vapors (from seat foam, coatings, etc.) + Total Volatile Organic Compounds (TVOCs) + Combustion Byproducts (from fuel/engine exhaust) + Greenhouse & Oxidizing Gases + Sulfur Compounds (malodorous gases) + Nitrogen & Ammonia Series + Halogenated Compounds (from car detailing/cleaning products) + Acidic Gases (from exhaust vapors) up to 99.9% inside the car.
+👉 This combination can remove PFAS / Plasticizer Vapors (from seat foam, coatings, etc.) + Total Volatile Organic Compounds (TVOCs) + Combustion Byproducts (from fuel/engine exhaust) + Greenhouse & Oxidizing Gases + Sulfur Compounds (malodorous gases) + Nitrogen & Ammonia Series + Halogenated Compounds (from car detailing/cleaning products) + Acidic Gases (from exhaust vapors) + aldehydes up to 99.9% inside the car.

-Best solution for above car air pollution is PlantOrigen Plant Based Car Air Purifier : Our Product Is Patented Formula And Govt Of India Approved Product. www.plantorigen.com
+Best solution for above car air pollution is PlantOrigen Plant Based Car Air Purifier : Our Product Is Patented Formula And Govt Of India Approved Product. www.plantOrigen.com

 Why is Air Pollution Inside Car More Hazardous Than Outside?